Ikuhiko Hata: Scholarship

 Hata has been described by numerous historians as an important scholar on the history of modern Japan.
-Historian Edward Drea has called him "the doyen of Japanese military historians", and has written that Hata's "published works are models of scholarship, research, accuracy, and judicious interpretation", and Joshua A. Fogel, a historian of China at York University, concurs that Hata "is an eminent scholar who has for over forty years been writing numerous excellent studies of Japan at war."
-Masahiro Yamamoto called him "a leading Japanese scholar in the field of Japan's modern history".
+Edward Drea has called him "the doyen of Japanese military historians," and has written that Hata's "published works are models of scholarship, research, accuracy, and judicious interpretation."
+Joshua A. Fogel, a historian of China at York University, called Hata "an eminent scholar who has for over forty years been writing numerous excellent studies of Japan at war."
+Masahiro Yamamoto called Hata "a leading Japanese scholar in the field of Japan's modern history."

-Hata's first published history book was Nicchū Sensōshi ("A History of the Second Sino-Japanese War"), released in 1961, which he began researching while completing his bachelor's degree at the University of Tokyo.
-The work was well-received, described by Chalmers Johnson as "the most thorough study of Japanese policies in China during the 1930s" and by James T.C.
-Liu as "a welcome and pioneering contribution".
-Fifty years after its publication Edward Drea and Tobe Ryoichi called it "a classic account" of the war.
+Hata's first history book, Nicchū Sensōshi ("A History of the Second Sino-Japanese War"), was released in 1961; he began the research while completing his bachelor's degree at the University of Tokyo.
+The work was well-received, described by Chalmers Johnson as "the most thorough study of Japanese policies in China during the 1930s," and by James T.C.
+Liu as "a welcome and pioneering contribution."
+Fifty years after its publication, Edward Drea and Tobe Ryoichi called it "a classic account" of the war.
 Hata's second book, the 1962 work Gun fashizumu undō shi ("A History of the Military Fascist Movement"), was promoted by the historian Shuhei Domon as "a first-rate narrative interpretation based on extensive use of documentary evidence."

-The Japan Association of International Relations selected Hata for a part of what historian James William Morley described as a team of "young, objective diplomatic and military historians" to be given unprecedented access to primary source records to write the history of the origins of World War II in Asia.
-The result was Taiheiyō sensō e no michi ("The Road to the Pacific War"), published between 1962 and 1963 and then translated into English in the 1970s and 1980s.
+The Japan Association of International Relations selected Hata to be part of what historian James William Morley described as, a team of "young, objective diplomatic and military historians," given unprecedented access to primary source records in order to write a history of the origins of the Second World War in Asia.
+The resulting study, Taiheiyō sensō e no michi ("The Road to the Pacific War"), was published between 1962 and 1963, and translated into English during the 1970s and 1980s.
 Hata contributed three essays to the series.
-Roger Dingman described the first, "The Japanese-Soviet Confrontation, 1935–1939", as "a wealth of new data", and praised the second, "The Army's Move into Northern Indochina", for demonstrating "brilliantly how peaceful passage through northern Indochina became forceful occupation".
-Mark Peattie wrote that Hata's third essay, "The Marco Polo Bridge Incident 1937", was "the best overview we now have in English" of the event, and Hata would later expand it into a full-length book which Edward Drea and Tobe Ryoichi called "the single best source on the incident".
+Roger Dingman described the first, "The Japanese-Soviet Confrontation, 1935–1939," as "a wealth of new data," and praised the second, "The Army's Move into Northern Indochina," for demonstrating "brilliantly how peaceful passage through northern Indochina became forceful occupation."
+Mark Peattie wrote that Hata's third essay, "The Marco Polo Bridge Incident 1937," was "the best overview we now have in English" of the event.
+Hata would later expand it into a full-length book, which Edward Drea and Tobe Ryoichi appraised as "the single best source on the incident."